Nested Multiple Instance Learning with Attention Mechanisms: EXPERIMENTAL SETUP

 \section{EXPERIMENTAL SETUP}

-Several experiments were carried out to show the usefulness of NMIL against MIL under different types of data and tasks.
-Also, we show the importance of attention-based models to obtain further interpretability from meaningful instances and comparing the performance to regular aggregation techniques.
-MNIST \cite{LeCun1998GradientbasedLA} and PCAM \cite{Bejnordi2017DiagnosticAO,Veeling2018RotationEC} image datasets were used in the experiments.
+Several experiments were carried out to show the usefulness of NMIA compared to multiple instance (MI) architectures under different types of data and tasks.
+Also, we show the importance of attention-based models to obtain further interpretability from meaningful instances and compare the performance to traditional aggregation techniques.
+Two image datasets were used: MNIST \cite{LeCun1998GradientbasedLA} and PCAM \cite{Bejnordi2017DiagnosticAO,Veeling2018RotationEC}.
+MNIST consists of a training and test set of 60,000 and 10,000 examples, respectively.
+PCAM consists of 327,680 patches, where each patch is annotated in a binary manner to indicate the presence of metastatic tissue.
 All models were trained using stochastic gradient descent (SGD) optimizer, binary cross-entropy loss function and early stopping.
-The models are implemented in Python 3.6 using Tensorflow machine learning library.
+A custom convolutional neural network and VGG16 were used as feature extractors $G_f$ for MNIST and PCAM, respectively.
+The models were trained and tested with 20,000 and 5,000 bag-of-bags, respectively, constructed by randomly extracting instances within the class of desired instance labels.
+All models are implemented in Python 3.6 using Tensorflow machine learning library \cite{Abadi2016TensorFlowAS}.
+The code is publicly available on our GitHub repository (https://bit.ly/3JGDibl).

 We have conducted three experiments as follows.
-In the two first, we have considered as the positive instance class $y^1_{l^+}$ the digit 9 for MNIST and tiles with metastatic tissue for PCAM.
+In the first two, we have considered the positive instance class $y^1_{l^+}$ as the digit 9 for MNIST and tiles with metastatic tissue for PCAM.
 Dataset samples were arranged to form a 2-level setting.
-The third experiment was carried out exclusively for MNIST on a 3-level setting.
-Latent labels introduced in intermediate levels are formulated to obtain the resulting bag-of-bags label exclusively for the train and test set, and therefore are unknown to the model, which is trained entirely on weak bag-of-bags labels.
-The bag-of-bags embedding classifier is trained in a fully-supervised manner due to the nature of the model's architecture, which encapsulates all information from several instances into a single representation, hence matching one bag-of-bags embedding to a weak label.
-Then, we evaluate if the model might learn these inherent arrangements and reflect it on the attention scores.
+The third experiment was carried out exclusively for MNIST in a 3-level setting.
+Latent labels $y^j_l$ introduced in intermediate levels are formulated only to obtain the resulting bag-of-bags labels, and to be compared with attention scores to evaluate if we find the correct latent labels.
+All models are trained entirely on weak bag-of-bags labels $y$.

-\textit{Experiment 1:} A dataset is constructed following the MIL assumption described in Equation (\ref{eq:binary}).
-In this assumption there is nothing to gain in using NMIL, but we want to show that NMIL is flexible and will perform comparably to MIL.
-Conventional MIL with and without attention is compared to a 2-level NMIL model with random grouping of the bags at the first level.
+\textit{\textbf{Exp1:}} A dataset is constructed following the MIL assumption described in Eq. (\ref{eq:binary}).
+In this assumption, there is nothing to gain in using NMIA, but we want to show that the NMIA architecture is flexible and the model will perform comparably to MI models.
+A conventional MI model both with and without attention is compared to 2-level NMI models with random grouping of the bags at the first level.